Xingyu025/FinAI-Contest/finai_contest/tutorial/envs_tutorial/gym_trading_env.md

 2. Modify training pipeline

-The current file runs the training and trading stage with the same dataset, which makes results unsuitable for meaningful comparison with our pipeline.
-To address, we created an environment for each stage, training and testing.
+The current file runs the training in the new environment.
+It changes variables to make gym_trading_env scripts usable.

 ```python
 env_used = "gym_trading_env"